brycewray/hugo-site/content/posts/2020/04/full-11ty-js-monty.md

 But, seriously: that great Eleventy community I mentioned earlier seems to take its cues from Mr. Leatherman, whose friendly nature and quick wit make adopting Eleventy even more pleasant than it would be anyway.
 As I [wrote last December](/posts/2019/12/packing-up), Eleventy is "a good product built by a good person."

-Eleventy is by no means the best-known of the SSGs, and [it is purposely *not* based on any framework](https://www.11ty.dev/docs/), so it can claim no built-in base of fanboy developers---as can Gatsby because of its ties to React, or [Gridsome](https://gridsome.org)'s creators hope it will because of its ties to [Vue](https://vuejs.org).
+Eleventy is by no means the best-known of the SSGs, and [it is purposely *not* based on any framework](https://www.11ty.dev/docs/), so it can claim no built-in base of fanboy developers---as can Gatsby because of its ties to React, or as [Gridsome](https://gridsome.org)'s creators hope it will because of its ties to [Vue](https://vuejs.org).
 Thus, Mr. Leatherman's continuing achievement in building and enhancing Eleventy, along with the growth and *esprit de corps* of the Eleventy community, are even more impressive by comparison.

 ## Next up?